Senior Leadership

 William T. (Bill) Anderson, Associate Vice President for Research

 Dr. Anderson’s efforts encompass the areas of research development for faculty, doctoral students and postdoctoral scholars.
 He has direct supervision over the Office Technology Management and Commercialization, the Office of Innovation and Economic Development and Research Information Systems & Communication.
 Bill serves as the primary liaison between ORED & the Office of Strategic Communications, Governmental and External Affairs.
 He also works closely with the Senior Vice President in areas pertaining to research space and laboratory needs, core facilities, research integrity, laboratory safety and research faculty recruitment.
 He joined FIU in 2000 as Assistant Professor, and has risen to the rank of Professor.
-Administratively, he has served as Chair of the Department of Earth & Environment and Associate Dean of Faculty in the College of Arts, Sciences & Education where he last served as Vice Dean.
-He received a doctorate of Natural Sciences from the Swiss Federal Institute of Technology (ETH-Zentrum), a M.S. in Geology from Syracuse University and a B.A. in Geology from the University of Kansas.
+Administratively, he has served as Chair of the Department of Earth & Environment and Associate Dean of Faculty in the College of Arts, Sciences & Education, where he last served as Vice Dean.
+He received a doctorate of Natural Sciences from the Swiss Federal Institute of Technology (ETH-Zentrum), an M.S. in Geology from Syracuse University and a B.A. in Geology from the University of Kansas.
 A stable isotope biogeochemist, Bill’s research focuses on biogeochemical cycling of carbon and nitrogen in marine systems, as well as the oxygen, carbon, and nitrogen isotopic signatures in organic material.
-His research has been published in top tier journals; he has presented in national and international conferences, and has received funding from the NSF, the American Chemical Society, and the U.S. Department of the Interior, among others.
+His research has been published in top-tier journals; he has presented in national and international conferences, and has received funding from the NSF, the American Chemical Society, and the U.S. Department of the Interior, among others.

-Tonja Moore, Associate Vice President of Research Strategic Planning and Operations
+Tonja Moore, Associate Vice President of Research, Strategic Planning and Operations

-Ms. Moore provides leadership in the development and management of strategic research investments, support systems and sustainable infrastructure critical to FIU’s continued research growth and very high research Carnegie classification.
+Ms. Moore provides leadership in the development and management of strategic research investments, support systems, and sustainable infrastructure critical to FIU’s continued research growth and very high research Carnegie classification.
 Tonja has over 24 years of experience at the University of Virginia and at FIU in academic administration and research operations.
-In her previous roles she has provided leadership for and managed strategic planning, performance based resource allocations, academic personnel, faculty affairs, research administration, streamlining operational efficiencies and policy development.
+In her previous roles, she has provided leadership for and managed strategic planning, performance-based resource allocations, academic personnel, faculty affairs, research administration, streamlining operational efficiencies, and policy development.
 She also has experience specifically within academic health administration and clinical practice operations.
-She serves our research faculty by providing enhanced post award services to colleges and major research centers, as well as more systematic management of research administrative operations among the academic units.
-She holds a bachelor of science degree in accounting and a bachelor of science degree in computer management from West Virginia University Institute of Technology.
+She serves our research faculty by providing enhanced post-award services to colleges and major research centers, as well as more systematic management of research administrative operations among the academic units.
+She holds a Bachelor of Science degree in accounting and a Bachelor of Science degree in computer management from West Virginia University Institute of Technology.

 Robert Gutierrez, Associate Vice President for Research

-David Driesbach, Assistant Vice President for Research
+David Driesbach, Assistant Vice President for Research, Research Information Systems

 Mr. Driesbach serves as Assistant Vice President for Research within the Office of Research and Economic Development and University Graduate School at Florida International University.
 In his role, Mr. Driesbach leads university efforts to optimize the information technology and data resources available for the University’s research and graduate studies communities.
 Since 2008, his team, Research Information Systems, has collaborated across the institution to implement projects that have transformed operations along the research and graduate student lifecycles.
 Mr. Driesbach is a member of the Educause Research Computing and Data Steering Committee.
 He has also served as a Campus Champion for FIU with the NSF XSEDE/ACCESS program and is the university’s technical representative for the Federal Demonstration Partnership (FDP).
 Previously, Mr. Driesbach served as a member of an Oracle Product Advisory Group for Grants, Contracts, and Billing.